[PPC] How to Identify & Reduce Wasted Ad Spend

 Your current target audience: Are you targeting a specific audience?
 Do you intend to reach particular demographics with your PPC campaign(s)?
 If so, you may need to adjust your target audience settings before launching your next campaign to the public.

-Display network: If you are using Google Ads to help manage your PPC campaigns, disabling the 'Display Network' setting is highly recommended to push more of your ads directly to the Google search engine without running through all of your campaign's funds immediately.
+Display network: If you are using Google Ads to help manage your PPC campaigns, disabling the 'Display Network' setting is highly recommended to push more of your ads directly to the Google search engine without immediately running through all of your campaign's funds.

 2. Get Specific With Your Keywords

 Choosing keywords most relevant to your audience is another essential element of building a successful online presence.
-When launching PPC, or pay-per-click ads, it is also imperative to avoid using broad or vague keywords and phrases while putting your campaign together.
+When launching PPC or pay-per-click ads, you must avoid using broad or vague keywords and phrases while putting your campaign together.

-Although at first glance, using a generic keyword or search term for your PPC campaigns may seem ideal, it can quickly begin to cost you, especially if you are competing in a highly competitive or saturated industry.
-Additionally, using a generic or popular phrase in your PPC campaign can quickly rack up the cost of your campaign itself, which is why it is advisable to consider specific and long-tail keywords that have been custom-tailored for your website and brand.
+Although using a generic keyword or search term for your PPC campaigns may seem ideal at first glance, it can quickly cost you, especially if competing in a highly competitive or saturated industry.
+Additionally, using a generic or popular phrase in your PPC campaign can quickly rack up the cost of your campaign, so it is advisable to consider specific and long-tail keywords custom-tailored for your website and brand.

 3. Review Non-Converting Keywords (Regularly)

-Once you begin fleshing out your PPC campaigns, you are likely to find yourself digging deep into the analytics and reports you receive each day.
+Once you begin fleshing out your PPC campaigns, you will likely find yourself digging deep into the analytics and reports you receive daily.
 However, every so often, it is highly recommended to take the time to review the overall performance of each keyword or phrase you are targeting with your current pay-per-click strategy.